 We recommend sticking with a name brand grill and not a store brand.
-Support is better and you are more like to be able to get replacement parts down the road.
+Support is better, and you are more like to be able to get replacement parts down the road.

-What to Look for in a Gas Grill between $250 and $500
+What to Look for in a Gas Grill

-In this price range, I really recommend staying away from any gas grill that has a lot of stainless steel.
+In this price range, stay away from any gas grill that has a lot of stainless steel.
 Stainless steel used on these gas grills is almost always low grade, 430 stainless.
 This kind of stainless steel holds a magnet so that's one way you can easily test for it.
 This type of metal is prone to discoloring, staining, and rusting.
 This means that these grills look great on the showroom floor but have trouble retaining their appearance.
 I recommend looking for porcelain coated steel grills.

+You are going to find that these grills are much larger than the less expensive units.
 Don't be tempted to buy the biggest grill if you don't need that much space.
-I recommend grills with a primary cooking space of 300 to 350 square inches and a BTU rating around 28,000 to 36,000 are best.
+Grills with a primary cooking space of 300 to 350 square inches and a BTU rating around 28,000 to 36,000 are best.

-If you do a lot of rotisserie cooking (or plan to) the rear mounted rotisserie burners are nice but the ceramic type burners tend to break easily so I recommend rotisserie burners that are a standard gas port burner.
-Don't buy more, either in size or in features, than you need.
+If you do a lot of rotisserie cooking (or plan to) the rear mounted rotisserie burners are nice but the ceramic type burners tend to break easily so if you want one, get rotisserie burners that are a standard gas port burner.

-What to Expect from a Gas Grill between $250 and $500
+What to Expect From a Gas Grill

-While you will find that some shortcuts have been taken with some of the grills in this price range you should expect at least 5 years good service out of a grill that costs between $250USD and $500USD.
+Gas Grills in this price range should offer you high, even heating and most of the name brand grills do.
+You should also get some good versatility out of one of these grills.
+While you will find that some shortcuts have been taken with some of the grills in this price range you should expect at least 5 years good service out of a grill that costs between $250 and $500.
 That lifespan can easily be increased to 10 years with care and the occasional replacement part.

-Since most grills come with warranties and since the brand name manufacturers offer good warranties and tend to actually honor them it is important that you register your grill and are prepared to take advantage of failed parts.
+Since most grills come with warranties and since the brand name manufacturers offer good warranties and tend to actually honor them, it is important that you register your grill and are prepared to take advantage of failed parts.

-How to Care for a Gas Grill between $250 and $500
+How to Care for a Gas Grill

+Like more gas grills it is probably going to be the internal components that fail first, particularly the igniter and the burners.
 Igniter failure is a Common Grill Problem and can usually be fixed easily or simply bypassed by using one of those long lighters.
 Burners need to be regularly cleaned to clean off build-up on them and to keep them working correctly.
 Get down to the burner and gently brush off any debris.
 Make sure that the ports (the little holes along the burner) are clear.

 The best part of doing this regularly is that it forces you to get in your grill and clean it out.
 This will do more to add years to the life of this grill.